 I Marched for You

-If there ever was a sweet spot in time, it’s now.
-When we defend the rights and agency of the most vulnerable people among us, we champion the rights of all.
 We all gather on this website and many other male sexuality information and entertainment sites to indulge in all the magnificent pleasure of male sexuality.
-We learn, share and practice the knowledge and skill of masturbation, orgasm, porn and the mind boggling affections and sexual play which we enjoy with our sex partners.
+We learn, share and practice the knowledge and skill of masturbation, orgasm, porn, and the mind-boggling affections and sexual play which we enjoy with our sex partners.
 We grow, heal and begin again and again to advance our sexual development.
 We’ve come to many junctures in our history as sexual males, yet now we arrive at one that could prove to be disastrous or wonderful not only for us but for humanity.
-Many of the rights and freedoms regarding our sexuality, our bodies and our relationships that we gained in the last decade seem threatened.
+Many of the rights and freedoms regarding our sexuality, our bodies, and our relationships that we gained in the last decade seem threatened.

 We stand together, recognizing that defending the most marginalized among us is defending all of us.